SachinSAgrawal/Pixel-Art-Board/README.md

 # Pixel Art Board

-## Instructions:
+## Instructions
-The pixel art board is broken into 36 sections in a 6 by 6 grid.
-For each of the sections, you will enter a 0 if you want it filled and a 1 if you do not want it filled.
+First enter a foreground color and a background color.
+Then the pixel art board will appear.
+It is broken into 36 sections in a 6 by 6 grid.
+For each of the sections, enter a 0 if you want it to be the foreground color and a 1 if you want it it to be the background color.
 Please only enter 1s and 0s.
 The sections go across, then down to the next line.

 ## Examples
 Minecraft Creeper